 Water Supply

 Provide an adequate water supply for mixing agrichemicals, rinsing tanks and containers, and for emergency health and safety needs as appropriate for the facility.
 Provide all pipelines and hoses with backflow prevention and other hardware, as needed.
-Backflow preventers, anti-siphon devices or a minimum 2 inch air gap shall be installed on a water supply lines.
-If a pump and well are planned, they shall be located outside of the facility and meet the distance requirements listed under Location.

 Safety